The Carriage Houses:

 Sales History of Hudson Harbor:

-Hudson Harbor is located right on the Hudson River against a major portion of the Westchester’s Hudson River Walk, a trail which will ultimately extend the length of the county along the Hudson River once completed.
-This development is a combination of luxury townhomes as well as condominium flats.
-Interspersed between the town homes will sit a complete community including shops and dining – creating complete mini-community on the Hudson River.
-Included in this package is a complete fitness center, a large out door pool both for residents only as well as guest houses for residents who have visitors.
+Hudson Harbor is located right along the Hudson River against a major portion of the Westchester’s River Walk, a trail which, once completed will extend the length of the county along the Hudson.
+This development is a combination of luxury townhouses as well as condominium flats.
+Interspersed between the town homes will sit a complete community including shops and dining – creating complete mini-community along the Hudson River.

 No matter where you look there are spectacular views – Looking south there is the Tappan Zee Bridge and the Manahattan skyline and looking north there is the Kingsland Point and the lighthouse as well as spectacular sunsets on the Hudson River.

 Beyond the immediate Hudson Harbor community, the village of Tarrytown is host to some of the best fine dining in the area including the famous Blue Hill at Stone Barns.
 There is also the Tarrytown Music Hall, which has top-of-the-line entertainment throughout the year.
 For those who enjoy hiking there is the Rockefeller Preserve and the Aqueduct Trail as well as the Tarrytown Lakes for shorter walks.